Hello everyone!

 apt install certbot python3-certbot-apache -y

-# Get certificate (replace with your real domain)
+# Obtain certificate (replace with your actual domain)

 certbot --apache -d seudominio.com.br -d www.seudominio.com.br